 Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer rates for all public employers are determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through CalPERS' annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 Employer contribution rates may change if plan contracts are amended.
-Payments made by the employer to satisfy contribution requirements that are identified by the pension plan terms as plan member contribution requirements are classified as plan member contributions.
+Payments made by the employer to satisfy contribution requirements that are identified by the pension plan terms as plan member contributions.

-The District's contributions to the plan recognized as a part of pension expense for the year ended June 30, 2021 were \$475,220.
+The District's contributions to the plan recognized as a part of pension expense for the year ended June 30, 2022 were \$526,893.